-The core promise and the value proposition to an institutional landlord who is a client of Lavanda, it’s about optimization the performance of their portfolio.
-They are enabling people to make analytical and data-driven decisions regarding their property.
+The core promise and the value proposition to an institutional landlord who is a client of Lavanda are about optimising the performance of their portfolio.
+In addition, they are enabling people to make analytical and data-driven decisions regarding their property.

 What is an Institutional Landlord?

 An institutional landlord is somebody who is doing this for commercial purposes.
 It’s not necessarily based on the number of properties they have.
-It could be someone with a small number of properties or an institution that has blocks of hundreds or portfolios, pension funds that might have tens or hundred thousand of units globally.
+It could be someone with a small number of properties or an institution that has blocks of hundreds or portfolios, pension funds that might have tens or hundreds, thousands of units globally.

-They launched the initiative in 2015 which was a “laundry business” back then.
-After shutting that down within a couple of months, they focused on property managment initially with a team of 4-5 people.
+They launched the initiative in 2015, which was a “laundry business” back then.
+After shutting that down within a couple of months, they focused on property management initially with a team of 4-5 people.
 This was around mid-late 2015.

 From there, they’ve now grown into this technology platform that they are today.
-Beginning of the year the headcount of their team was 24 and today it’s 30 and they are planning on growing their team size more.
+At the beginning of the year, their team’s headcount was 24 and today, it’s 30, and they are planning on growing their team size more.